-Management of arrears - cost of living increases have had a significant adverse impact on customers ability to pay their rent.
-Curo's Money Advice service provides support for residents and offers a range of advice about money management.
+Curo's Money Advice Service continues to provide high quality support for residents, and offers a range of advice about money management.
 Our team helps with managing debt, accessing the correct benefits and applying for grants and charity funding, helping customers to take back control of their finances.
-The average amount each customer saves through using the service is £4,446.
-During the year we also created a Customer Support Fund providing practical support for customers in financial difficulty.
+The average amount each customer sees money back in their pockets through using the service is £5,342.

+During the year we provided more than £100,000 of additional support through our Customer Support Fund which provides practical support for customers in financial difficulty.

-Our 'collecting with care' approach remains highly valued by our customers and effective.
-This was evidenced through customer satisfaction levels in the service at 95%, coupled with bad debts below 0.5% of rental income, which is top quartile performance when compared to peers in the sector.
+Our 'collecting with care' approach remains highly valued by our customers and is effective.
+This was evidenced through customer satisfaction levels with the service at 95%, coupled with bad debts below 0.5% of total rental income, which is top quartile performance when compared to peers in the sector.

 Involving our customers - we remain committed to actively seeking and encouraging resident involvement and participation in shaping and scrutinising the delivery of our services.
-This last year we've begun to switch our focus to identifying the unheard customers (those that we rarely hear from) and have launched a Community Catch up offer, designed to take resident involvement to the door step of our customers.
+During the year we've continued to switch our focus to identifying the 'unheard' customers (those we rarely hear from) and have launched a Community Catch-up offer, designed to take resident involvement to the door step of our customers.
+Through this new offer we visited 63 different communities last year (mostly outside Bath) and engaged with 388 new customers through this channel of engagement.